 - The Duluth Police Department.
 Call the police right away so they can come to the scene and make an incident report.
 You can call the non-emergency number if there is no urgent medical situation.
 The police report will help you prove your claim.

 - Gwinnett County Animal Welfare.
 Animal Welfare handles all animal attack reports.
-They can send an Animal Control officer to capture the dog if needed, and their records will help show whether there have been reports of violence by this dog in the past.
+They can send a Duluth Animal Control officer to capture the dog if needed, and their records will help show whether there have been reports of violence by this dog in the past.

 You can still file a claim even if you did not report the attack.
 Reporting it simply creates a record that can help improve your case.